Accessibility support

 What to expect from face to face appointments

-We aim to offer you an appointment as soon as possible, which could be at your GP practice, a practice in your neighborhood or an NHS venue.
+We aim to offer you an appointment as soon as possible, which could be at your GP practice, a practice in your neighborhood or another community venue.
 We work across the city so you might be offered an appointment in another location.
 Face to face appointments on occasion can have a longer wait.

 Once an appointment becomes available, we will call you to book.
 If we cannot speak to you, we will send you a letter with your appointment details.
 You can contact us if the appointment is not convenient.